Skip to main content

 If you feel you’ve received a phishing attempt, report the scam to help prevent it from happening to others.

-• Report suspicious websites to Google Safe Browsing or security solution software firm ESET.
+• Report suspicious websites to sources like Google Safe Browsing or the security solution software firm ESET.

-• Report scams and fraud to the Federal Trade Commission (FTC) Online Complaint Assistant and to the Internet Crime Complaint Center (IC3).
+• Report scams and fraud to places like the Federal Trade Commission (FTC) Online Complaint Assistant or the Internet Crime Complaint Center (IC3).

 What's the Difference Between Spam and Phishing Emails?